ndag/dgh-spheres/README.md

-# Embedding Projection Corresponds for estimating the Gromov-Hausdorff distance between spheres
+# Embedding Projection Correspondences (EPCs) for estimating the Gromov-Hausdorff distance between spheres

 This code implements certain surjective maps between spheres which have 'low' distortion.
 As such these can be used to upper bound the **Gromov-Hausdorff distance** between spheres (when endowed with their geodesic distances).